rollkit/docs/learn/about.md

 ## When can you use Rollkit?

-As of today, Rollkit is still in the MVP stages.
-The framework currently provides a centralized sequencer, an execution interface (ABCI or Cosmos SDK), and a connection to a data availability layer (Celestia).
+As of today, Rollkit is still in the MVP stage.
+The framework currently provides a centralized sequencer, an execution interface (ABCI or Cosmos SDK), and a connection to a data availability layer.

 We're currently working on implementing many new and exciting features such as light nodes and state fraud proofs.

-Head down to the next section ([Rollkit stack](/learn/stack)) to learn more about what's coming for Rollkit.
+Head down to the next section to learn more about what's coming for Rollkit.
 If you're ready to start building, you can skip to the [Tutorials](/tutorials/gm-world) section.

 Spoiler alert, whichever you choose, it's going to be a great rabbit hole!